 “Gaumukh Tapovan is a trek that I have done twice.
 Both much earlier, when I was younger.
 Indiahikes wasn’t yet born.
 On both occasions, the trek fascinated me for different reasons.

 The first time, it was the sight of the Bhagirathi sisters glistening in the moonlight from Bhojbasa.
 The second time, I was older and I appreciated the trek more.
 From Tapovan, Mt Shivling rises from its base all the way to its summit.
 That’s a rare sight — to see a mountain in its entirety.
 Then the aesthetics of Mt Shivling itself.
 There are rarely mountains that are as good looking as Mt Shivling.
 If there was a competition for the best looking summits of India, Mt Shivling would be right there near the top.
 To see such a beauty from a close range is a honour.

-The trek to Gaumukh, the source of the River Ganga, itself is reason enough to do this trek.
+Gaumukh, the source of the River Ganga, itself is reason enough to do this trek.
 Gaumukh is a sight on its own.
 Only when you get close to it do you realise how big and magnificent the glacier is!
 I am not surprised this is the most often repeated trek by trekkers.
 Every time you visit, there is something new to take back.”